The documentation you're currently reading is for version 2.4.1. Click here to view documentation for the latest stable version.

 - Rules map triggers to actions (or to workflows), applying matching criteria and mapping trigger payload to action inputs.

 - Packs are the units of content deployment.
 They simplify the management and sharing of BWC pluggable content by grouping integrations (triggers and actions) and automations (rules and workflows).
-A growing number of packs are available on BWC community.
-User can create their own packs, share them on Github, or submit to BWC community repo.
+A growing number of packs are available on StackStorm Exchange.
+Users can create their own packs, share them on Github, or submit to the StackStorm Exchange.

 - Audit trail of action executions, manual or automated, is recorded and stored with full details of triggering context and execution results.
 It is also captured in audit logs for integrating with external logging and analytical tools: LogStash, Splunk, statsd, syslog.